ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/335633 Underground Hydrocarbon Storage.md

 tags: ['Site', 'Infrastructure', 'Utilities', 'Underground', 'Hydrocarbon', 'Storage']
 ---

-1. SECTION 33 56 16
 1. BELOW-GROUND FUEL STORAGE TANKS
 1. BASED ON DFD MASTER SPECIFICATION DATED 10/1/2012
 1. *(Note to the designer:
       1. This section has been written to cover most (but not all) situations that you will encounter.
 Depending on the requirements of your specific project, you may have to add material, delete items, or modify what is currently written.
-The Division of Facilities Development expects changes and comments from you.***
-1. P A R T I - G E N E R A L
+The Division of Facilities Development expects changes and comments from you.**1.
+P A R T I - G E N E R A L
 1. SCOPE
    1. The work under this section shall consist of providing all materials, labor, equipment, and supervision necessary to deliver, unload, store, protect, and install all equipment so as to provide a complete operating system.
 This will include all excavation and backfilling for the proper installation of the specified***(quantity, sizes)*** gallon double-walled ***(fiberglass/steel/composite)*** underground petroleum storage tank***(s)*** with appropriate openings, appurtenances, dispensing system, and related secondary containment piping to meet the needs of the system required in these specifications and on the drawings.
 It will include installation of concrete anchor pads for the tank***(s)***.
 It will include installation of a leak ***(detection/monitoring)*** system for the tank***(s)*** and all underground piping, with associated electrical control panel and wiring work.
 Steel tank installation will include a cathodic protection system.
-Concrete work and electrical work described under Part III - Execution herein shall be installed in accordance with respective division/sections of the Project Manual The finished product of the work shall comply with all applicable administrative regulatory codes. ***(Note to the designer:
+Concrete work and electrical work described under Part III - Execution herein shall be installed in accordance with respective division/sections of the Project Manual The finished product of the work shall comply with all applicable administrative regulatory codes. *(Note to the designer:
       1. Include brief description of the work and locations, if necessary).*** Included are the following topics:
     1.
 ## General